Atorvastatin during lactation

 Another concern is the potential impact on the infant’s liver function.
 Statins are primarily metabolized by the liver, and it is unclear how this process may be affected in a developing infant.
 It is possible that the medication could accumulate in the baby’s system and have adverse effects on liver function.
 However, more research is needed to determine the actual risk.

-See also Atorvastatin bone mineral density
+See also Atorvastatin muscle loss

 It is also important to consider the potential benefits of breastfeeding for both the mother and the baby.
 Breast milk provides essential nutrients and antibodies that can help protect against infections and promote optimal growth and development.
 Breastfeeding has been linked to a reduced risk of various health conditions, such as obesity, diabetes, and certain types of cancer.